 Senate made a comprehensive and expert contribution to the portfolios of Operations and Finance; Learning and Teaching; Research, Innovation and Postgraduate Studies; Strategy and Internationalisation; and Social Impact, Transformation and Personnel during the reporting year.
 For more information on these portfolios, please turn to the respective vice-rectors' reports (pages 44 to 69).
-The University also acknowledges excellence by awarding honorary degrees, a Chancellor's Medal and Chancellor's
+The University also acknowledges excellence by awarding honorary degrees, a Chancellor's Medal and Chancellor's Awards - for more on this, consult page 96.

-Report of the INSTITUTIONAL FORUM
+INSTITUTIONAL FORUM